Azure/ResiliencyCenter/Drills/DefineAndExecuteDrill.md

 ![Screenshot of custom fault selection](../img/32-Drill-Custom-Fault-Injection.png)

 Note that all resources are in "Needs Attention" state by default.
 Once the fault logic has been defined, select each of these resources and click on "Include and prepare for fault injection".
 This step proceeds to complete role assignment and target onboarding, which are mandatory steps to perform fault injection.
-Leverage the hyperlink on "Needs attention" to debug the reason for lack of resource readiness for fault injection.
+Leverage the hyperlink on "Needs attention" to debug the reason for the lack of resource readiness for fault injection.

 ![Screenshot of resource exclusion](../img/33-Drill-Include-Exclue.png.jpg)

-Alternately, resources can be excluded from fault injection by selecting the resource and clicking on "Exclude from fault injection".
+Alternatively, resources can be excluded from fault injection by selecting the resource and clicking on "Exclude from fault injection".

-Any resource that undergoes changes in the Fault Designer will be in "Under edit" state till the changes are not saved.
+Any resource that undergoes changes in the Fault Designer will be in "Under edit" state till the changes are saved.

 Leverage the "Fault duration" input to inject faults for a set duration.
 The default value is 10 minutes.

 9. Once fault design is complete for all resources, review readiness across all summary widgets.
-"Fix up" on Overview screen can be leveraged to fix any config drifts and to attempt changing "Drill execution readiness" from Not Ready to Ready.
+"Fix up" on the Overview screen can be leveraged to fix any config drifts and to attempt changing "Drill execution readiness" from Not Ready to Ready.

     > [!NOTE]
     > Refresh the drill instance after every edit operation.